 For example, you take a long trade of 50 shares in XYZ in broker #1.
 When you are ready to “close the position” you just sell short 50 shares of XYZ in broker #2, effectively making you flat.
 You can then close each side out the next day, without using up any of your three day trades.

 Obviously, you will incur some extra costs as you will have four commissionable events instead of two, as well as a bit of slippage depending on the width of the spread on the stock you are trading.
 Because of this, I suggest you only use this method if you are trading with a per share commission set up.

 If you are trading small (25-100 shares), you will most likely only incur a minimum ticket charge per side (usually $1.00) and the slippage costs, if any, will be negligible.
 It’s a small price to pay for almost unlimited day trading ability with a sub-25K account.

 One last note on the “Split Brokerage” options.
 I highly doubt it, but it is possible that in the mounds of SEC regulations that exist, there might be some rules against trading two separate brokerage accounts in this related way, but if there is A) nobody is monitoring it, and B) really, what would the “penalty” be?
 I think I can safely say that for all intents and purposes, this is completely allowable.

-Of course as you might guess, there is no such thing as a free lunch.
-When trading with a prop firm you don’t get to keep 100% of your profits, you get a “payout” percentage that is based on a number of factors.
+Of course, as you might guess, there is no such thing as a free lunch.
+When trading with a prop firm you don’t get to keep 100% of your profits, you get a “payout” percentage based on a number of factors.
 You also may have to do a minimum number of trades or pay a fee to use their platform.

 I have never used a prop shop myself but know traders who have.
 I have heard good and bad stories, so if you choose to go this route, make sure you fully investigate them and get some references before you commit.